fealrone/internship-2021/README.md

 | Cloyd | Rayl's branch |
 | Rayl | Arnan's branch |

-e.g. Arnan -> will checkout to `cloyd-task` branch
+e.g. Arnan -> will checkout to `cloyd-task` branch.
-Note: Wait for others if you cannot fetch their remote branch.
+**Note**: Wait for others if you cannot fetch their remote branch.

 25. Pop your stash code.
 Conflict will occur.